 When you receive emergency medical treatment the doctor will provide a detailed report for your attorney to use in the case.
 They make note of all injuries, examinations and costs so you are fairly compensated by the at-fault driver.
 You should make reasonable efforts to prevent injuries from worsening, and jeopardizing your case if you avoid emergency care.
 A court may treat your refusal of medical attention as a breach of your duty to mitigate damages.
 That means a court might not award you the types of compensation that an auto-accident lawyer in Newport Beach seeks for injured people, such as past or future medical expenses, lost wages, lost earning capacity and pain and suffering.

 4. Saying “I’m Sorry”

-Anything you say can serve as evidence against you.
-That truth applies in car crash cases as well as criminal ones.
-As such, saying to the other driver “I’m sorry” or expressing regret raises an argument that you admitted being negligent or otherwise at fault for causing the crash.
-The insurance company or an opposing lawyer can distort your otherwise expressions of concern and goodwill into evidence to undermine your case.
-It is best that you not give statements about the crash to the other driver or that driver’s insurance company until you have consulted with an injury attorney Long Beach.
+Admitting to fault will serve as verbal consent, and as evidence against you.
+That truth applies in any accident.
+When the at-fault driver says “I’m sorry” or expresses regret, they are admitting to being a negligent driver who takes responsibility for all of the damages.
+The insurance company of an opposing lawyer can distort your otherwise expressions of concern and goodwill into evidence to undermine your case.
+It is best that you don’t converse with the other driver, or their insurance company a call before speaking to local authorities.
+Consulting with a personal injury attorney may be useful for you.

 5. Not Getting Insurance and Other Information from the Other Driver

 Not making statements about the accident doesn’t mean avoiding all communication with the other driver.
-Getting the other driver’s name, address, vehicle information and insurance information allows a car wreck lawyer Newport Beach to know against whom to pursue your injury claims.
 If you call an officer to the scene, that officer will often facilitate the exchange of information.
-Make sure you have the insurance company’s name and the policy number for the other vehicle involved.
+Asking for the other driver’s name, address, vehicle information and insurance information allows a lawyer that specializes in car accidents to determine liability when you file your claim.
+The most important information needed is the insurance company and the policy number of the vehicle that collided into yours.